Tyler Ankrum: Craftsman Truck Series

 Ankrum started the 2025 season with a 34th-place DNF at Daytona.
 Two months later, he broke a 130-race winless drought (the longest in NCTS history) with a fuel mileage win in the Truck Series return to Rockingham.

+O'Reilly Auto Parts Series

+On April 20, 2026, it was announced that Ankrum will make his NASCAR O'Reilly Auto Parts Series debut at Talladega, driving the No. 32 Chevrolet for Jordan Anderson Racing.

 Personal life

 Ankrum is a native of San Bernardino, California.
 When he was young, he dreamed of being a professional bull rider like his childhood hero, Lane Frost.
 After his mom, Michelle, quickly turned down the idea, Ankrum quickly transitioned to wanting to be a professional golfer, after his father, who also dabbled in racing.

 After growing up on a ranch in Southern California, Ankrum and his family moved to North Carolina for racing.

 He attended Lake Norman High School in Mooresville, North Carolina, graduating in 2019.

 After growing up on one, Ankrum now owns a 474-acre ranch and operates it on weekdays away from the racetrack.